-Why Your Security Assessment Recommendations Get Ignored
+Why Your Assessment Recommendations Get Ignored - illustration

-If you’ve ever performed a security assessment, you probably know the frustration of seeing your earnest recommendations get ignored.
+If you’ve ever performed a security assessment, you probably know the frustration of seeing your recommendations get ignored.
 You may wonder whether the recipient even read your report.
 If they did, surely they would share your concerns regarding the risks you discovered.

 You might be able to do something about this situation if you understand why security assessment findings are often dismissed: